monkphin/nlaw/README.md

 # Version control and Deployment

-The sites code is all stored on GitHub, which is used for version control and is currently hosting a deployed copy of the site.
+The site's code is all stored on GitHub, which is used for version control and is currently hosting a deployed copy of the site.

 ## Repo Creation

 A new repo was generated using the Code Institutes ci-fill-template using the below steps:

 1. Navigate to https://github.com/Code-Institute-Org/ci-full-template
 2. Click the green 'Use this template' button and select 'Create a new repository'
-3. On the newly loaded page, in the text field enter a name for the repo, in this case nlaw was entered.
+3. On the newly loaded page, in the text field enter a name for the repo, in this case, nlaw was entered.
 4. An optional description can be added in the text box below this.
-In this instance this was left blank.
+In this instance, this was left blank.
-5. Select the visibility as either public, or private.
+5. Select the visibility as either public or private.
 Since this needs to be visible for assessment and marking, the default 'Public' option was left checked.
-6. Click the create repository button and wait for a few moments, once this has been cloned into your account the page will reload and you'll be presented with the code space for the repo.
+6. Click the Create repository button and wait for a few moments, once this has been cloned into your account the page will reload and you'll be presented with the code space for the repo.

 ## Working locally

-Since I choose to work in Visual Studio Code, the contents of the newly created repo needed to be transferred to my computer.
+Since I chose to work in Visual Studio Code, the contents of the newly created repo needed to be transferred to my computer.
 To do this I followed the below steps:

 1. In VSCode, I opened the Terminal window, by visiting the 'Terminal' menu in VSCode and selecting 'New Terminal'
 2. Within this terminal window I made sure I was in the correct folder for where I wanted to store my work, if this was not correct I would have used the bash command cd to navigate to the correct folder.
-In this case ~/Code, which is a folder called 'Code' in my logged in users Home Folder.
+In this case, ~/Code, which is a folder called 'Code' in my logged-in user Home Folder.
-3. In a web-browser, I navigated to the GitHub repository for the project and clicked on the green '<> Code' button, this presented me with several options for cloning.
+3. In a web browser, I navigated to the GitHub repository for the project and clicked on the green '<> Code' button, this presented me with several options for cloning.
 I selected the 'HTTPS' option and copied the URL in the text field.
-4. In VSCodes terminal, I typed git clone https://github.com/monkphin/nlaw.git and pressed enter, which cloned the repo to my local machine as shown by the below output.
+4. In Visual Studio Code’s terminal, I typed git clone https://github.com/monkphin/nlaw.git and pressed enter, which cloned the repo to my local machine as shown by the below output.

     ```
     darren@localhost MINGW64 ~/Code (main)
     $ git clone https://github.com/monkphin/nlaw.git